Quantum walk-based protocol for secure communication between any two directly connected nodes on a network: Results of simulation

 In this section, we present the results of the simulation on random graphs created by several methodologies.
-We first demonstrate this method on a sparse binomial graph, as shown in Fig.~\ref{fig:sparsegraph}.
-It is seen that the probability of the walker oscillates between the source and target nodes over time, without losses into the rest of the network.
-A similar behaviour is seen when the number of connections in the binomial graph is increased, as in Fig.~\ref{fig:gnpres}.\\
+We first demonstrate this method on a sparse {Erd\H{o}s-R\'{e}nyi random graph (also known as the $G(n,p)$ model)}, as shown in Fig.~\ref{fig:sparsegraph}. {In this case, we consider the probability of the particle to be detected at any node $v \in V\ W $ as a `loss'.} It is seen that the probability of the walker oscillates between the source and target nodes over time, without losses into the rest of the network.
+A similar behavior is seen when the number of connections in the random graph is increased, as in Fig.~\ref{fig:gnpres}. \\

-{The} algorithm also shows similar behaviour on random graphs created by other strategies, such as the Newman–Watts–Strogatz (NWS) algorithm\,\cite{newman1999}. {This} method generates a random graph by first constructing a ring with $ N $ nodes, then connecting the ring to its $ k $ nearest neighbours.
+The protocol also shows similar behavior on random graphs created by other strategies, such as the Newman–Watts–Strogatz (NWS) protocol\,\cite{newman1999}.
+This method generates a random graph by first constructing a ring with $ N $ nodes, then connecting the ring to its $ k $ nearest neighbours.
 For each node $ w $ in the $ N $-ring, an edge $ (w,m) $ is added with probability $ p $, for a randomly selected node $ m $.
 This method has the advantage of creating clustering in the graph structure while retaining a short average path length.
-A simulation of our algorithm on the NWS graph with $ N=34 $, $ k=3 $, and $ p=0.3 $ is shown in Fig.~\ref{fig:nwsgraph}.\\
+A simulation of our protocol on the NWS graph with $ N=34 $, $ k=3 $, and $ p=0.3 $ is shown in Fig.~\ref{fig:nwsgraph}.\\